Léon Marchand: 2023 World Aquatics Championships

 On 23 July, the first day of 2023 World Aquatics Championships at Fukuoka in Japan, Marchand ranked second behind Carson Foster in the preliminary heats of the 400 metre individual medley with a time of 4:10.88.
 He set a new World record in the final with a time of 4:02.50 to win the gold medal.
 Two days later, he qualified for the semifinals of the 200 metre butterfly with a time of 1:55.46 and tied rank of seventh in the prelims.
 For the semifinals, he ranked second behind Carson Foster with a time of 1:54.21 and qualified for the final the following day.

-The following morning, he qualified for the semifinals of the 200 metre individual medley, swimming a 1:58.38 to tie for ninth-rank heading into the semifinals.
+The following morning, Marchand qualified for the semifinals of the 200 metre individual medley, swimming a 1:58.38 to tie for ninth-rank heading into the semifinals.
 For his first race of the evening, he set a new French record in the final of the 200 metre butterfly at 1:52.43 and won the gold medal.
 With this time, he became the third fastest performer of all time in this event.
 In his final race of the day, the semifinals of the 200 metre individual medley, he ranked first with a time of 1:56.34.
 In the final of the 200 metre individual medley the following day, he won the gold medal with a European record time of 1:54.82.
 With this time, he became the third fastest performer of all time in this event.
 With his three gold medals, he became the first French swimmer to achieve three gold medals in individual events at a single World Aquatics Championships and the first French swimmer to win five individual gold medals in all at World Aquatics Championships ahead of Camille Lacourt and his four individual gold medals.
 He also became the first male swimmer representing France to win a gold medal in the 200 metre butterfly at a World Aquatics Championships.

-On 28 July, he splits a 1:44.89 for the fourth leg of the 4×200 metre freestyle relay in the final to help achieve a fourth-place finish in 7:03.86.
+On 28 July, Marchand splits a 1:44.89 for the fourth leg of the 4×200 metre freestyle relay in the final to help achieve a fourth-place finish in 7:03.86.
 On 30 July, in the preliminaries of the 4×100 metre medley relay, Marchand helped advance the relay to the final ranking second with a time of 59.57 seconds for the breaststroke leg of the relay.
 In the evening final of the same day, he splits a 59 seconds for the breaststroke leg of the relay and helped to achieve a fourth-place finish in 3:29.88.
 At the end of the competition, he is awarded best male swimmer of the championships (with Kaylee McKeown on women's side).